-The process of monitoring one's thinking has its origins with John Dewey, frequently noted as the originator of educational thought on reflection.
+The process of monitoring one's thinking has its origins with John Dewey,12 frequently noted as the originator of educational thought on reflection.
 In writing on the importance of reflection, Dewey states that "all reflection involves, at some point, stopping external observations and reactions so that an idea may mature."‡ Further hallmark work by philosopher Donald Schön, who in evaluating how both professionals and "ordinary people" adapt and improve, distinguished between monitoring thought within a moment and after the fact, labeling the two situations reflection-inaction and reflection-on-action.
-Schön moves on to illustrate that reflective practice is the foundational strategy for all skill improvement.

-The term reflection is also defined in different ways in the research.
-While one researcher, investigating reflective practice in high school, discusses stimulating metacognition with reflective activities, a second researcher, studying reflection in university around the same time period, stimulating reflection with discusses metacognitive activities.
+Schön moves on to illustrate that reflective practice is the foundational strategy for all skill improvement.2 reflection in university around the same time period, stimulating reflection with discusses metacognitive activities.
 While these researchers seem to put the opposite ideas as subordinate to the main, there is agreement that metacognition and reflection are interwoven.
-The OECD, in documents from its Future of Education and Skills 2030 project, 11 firmly superordinate metacognition by identifying method of practice for developing reflection as a supported metacognition-a position by researchers 14,32 - stating that "reflection is the thread that makes continuity of learning possible."§
+The OECD, in documents from its Future of Education and Skills 2030 project,11 firmly superordinate metacognition by identifying method of practice for developing reflection as а supported metacognition-a position bv other researchers^{14,32}-stating that "reflection is the thread that makes continuity of learning possible."§